 All campers and their guests are expected to exhibit appropriate behavior at all times while participating, spectating or attending any camp or activity sponsored by NSSRA.
 This includes participation in programs which may or may not require an admission fee.
-For the purpose of the Code of Conduct, the term “program” refers to all recreation events you may attend as a participant, spectator or visitor which are sponsored by NSSRA.

 Code of Conduct